vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 ## Concepts

-**Provider**: system or provider that offers the antifraud risk analysis service.
+**Provider**: system or provider that offers the anti-fraud risk analysis service.

-**Antifraud Provider Protocol**: integration protocol developed by VTEX.
+**Anti-fraud Provider Protocol**: integration protocol developed by VTEX.

 **Connector**: name of the integration partner provider.